anjinkristou/tvowatchface/README.md

-tvowatchface
+TVO Watchface for Pebble
 ============

+Pretty standard watchface with the TVO Logo.
+Supports both 12h and 24h formats.

-TVO Logo Watchface for Pebble 2.0.1
+Built using the Pebble 2.0.1 SDK